mvolkmann/context-easy/README.md

 will be toggled between false and true.

-All of these components take a `path` prop which is used to update the value of the component.
+All of these components take a `path` prop which is used to get the current value of the component and update the value at that path.

 ## SessionStorage